walseb/fir/readme.md

 <a name="features"></a>
 # Features and limitations

-This library provides an EDSL for writing shaders.
+FIR provides an EDSL for writing shaders.
 A shader module is specified in two parts:

   * The shader interface, provided at the type-level.
     This consists of inputs/outputs and uniforms, together with relevant annotations such as the binding number of a uniform, memory location of an input/output, and shader execution modes.